Admissions Journey Timeline for Rising Juniors and Seniors – Update Spring 2019

 COLLEGE RESEARCH SPREADSHEET: Include info like test score averages, requirements, distance from home, school size, programs that might interest you, climate, and anything else you feel might be important.
 Email me (email@example.com) for the one I use.

 NO COLLEGE-TALK ZONE OR TIME: Make a No College-Talk Zone or Time in your house.
 In my house, our kitchen table was a NO COLLEGE-TALK ZONE.
-That’s hard to do when you’ve got a mom who’s pretty obsessed with college admissions, but we worked at it.
+That’s hard to do when you’ve got a mom who’s pretty obsessed with your college admissions journey, but we worked at it.
 For other families I know, it might be all day on Sundays.
 This will help you and your parents keep your sanity during the next year.
 Otherwise, your house and family will be consumed with talking about college admissions from dawn to dusk in every room in your home for the next year.
 That’s not healthy for any of you.

 NEW COLLEGE EMAIL ADDRESS: Make a new college-only email address to use for college applications and communications.
 Make it appropriate!
 I recommend this because then all your info from colleges won’t get mixed up in your other emails.
 I encourage you to allow your parents to have access to it if you feel comfortable with it.
 Be sure to check your junk, trash, and spam inboxes, so you don’t miss important info!